holistics/holistics-cli/README.md

      - `dbt`: dbt project operations
      - `aml`: Analytics Modeling Language features

-## Deployment
+## Release process
 - The cli-app is bundled via bun 1.2.10.
 Executable files are in the Releases section.
 - It is possible to check out the code and run it via Node (see below)

 ## How to run the code via Node
-Require to have NodeJS installed on your machine (version v18 or higher)
+You need to have NodeJS installed on your machine (version v18 or higher)

 **Check out the code and install dependencies**
 ```bash